Residence Rome, ITA

 |Plovdiv (BULGARIA), 2014-05-24|

 When and where did you begin this sport?
 He began fencing at age seven.
-He competed in foil until around age 16 without achieving particularly good results and was about to lose interest in the sport.
-He was then asked to try sabre by coach Vincenzo Castrucci and began to improve his performances.
+He competed in foil until he was about age 16, without achieving particularly good results, and was starting to lose interest in the sport.
+He was then asked to try sabre by coach Vincenzo Castrucci and his performances began to improve.
 "I started with foil from 1999 to 2007.
 During the 2008/09 season, I was 15 or 16 years old, I made the switch to sabre."

 Why this sport?
 He saw people fencing at a sports club and decided to try it.
 "My elementary school teacher was also a karate coach, and she suggested I practise the sport.
 I went to the sports club but I never got to do it because as soon as I saw the fencing, I was immediately fascinated by it and I tried it out the same day."